Bryan Gil: Tottenham Hotspur

-Loan to Valencia

 Having played just 85 minutes over nine league games, Gil was linked to a move back to La Liga in January 2022, to either Real Sociedad or Valencia.
 On the last day of the month, he was loaned to the latter for the remainder of the season.
 He made 17 total appearances for the club, including their penalty shootout defeat to Real Betis in the 2022 Copa del Rey Final on 23 April, in which he came on for goalscorer Hugo Duro with five minutes of regulation time remaining.

-Return to Tottenham

-During the Summer break Gil returned to Spurs and was included in the club's tour of Korea.
-Gil has made a number of appearances off the bench and notably on the 12 October, he came off the bench in the Champions League and won his Spurs side a penalty in stoppage time against Eintracht Frankfurt.

-Loan to Sevilla

-On 30 January 2023, it was announced that Gil would be returning to Sevilla on loan for the remainder of the season.
+On 30 January 2023, having made 11 appearances for Tottenham mainly as a substitute in the first half of the season – including winning a penalty and praise from manager Antonio Conte in the Champions League against Eintracht Frankfurt – Gil was loaned back to Sevilla for its remainder.
+Twelve days later, in his second game back and first start, he scored to conclude a 2–0 home win over RCD Mallorca.

+Girona

+On 29 July 2024, Gil returned to Spain on another loan, but to Catalonia-based Girona instead.
+On 1 September 2025, he signed a permanent five-year deal with the club.

 International career

 Gil was a member of the Spain under-19 team that won the 2019 UEFA European Championship in Armenia, starting in the 2–0 final win over neighbours Portugal.

 In March 2021, Gil received his first call-up to the Spain national team for the group stage of the 2022 FIFA World Cup qualification.
 He made his debut on 25 March 2021 against Greece, as a 65th-minute substitute for Sergio Canales in a 1–1 draw in Granada.

 Gil won a silver medal at the 2020 Olympic tournament in Japan, delayed until the following year due to the COVID-19 pandemic.

+In March 2023, Gil was recalled to the senior team by new manager Luis de la Fuente, despite only having 269 minutes of La Liga game time at Sevilla.